-Brightmusic Announces Its 2013-14 Concert Season
+Brightmusic Continues Its 2013-14 Concert Season in January

 Concert 5 – April 7-8, 2014 - 7:30 pm – “And Legions Will Rise” will close our Regular Season concert series.
 It will feature five works: Carl Maria von Weber’s Introduction, Theme and Variations for Clarinet and String Quartet; “Raven” for Clarinet and Marimba by OKC’s own composer Edward Knight; the title work by Kevin Puts, “And Legions Will Rise,” for violin, clarinet and marimba; Louis Spohr’s Fantasia and Variations on a Theme by Danzi, op.
 81; and Mozart’s String Quintet No. 3 in C Major, K.515, for two violins, two violas and cello.

 The Regular Season will be followed in June by Brightmusic’s third Spring Festival, “The Music of France.”
 Our Festival concerts will include works by Ravel, Debussy, Berlioz, Messiaen, Milhaud, Saint-Saëns, Faure, Poulenc and others.
-Festival dates, venues, programs and musicians will be announced later in the Season.
+Festival dates are June 12, June 14, June 15 and June 17.
+Click here for more information.